adobe/aepsdk-core-ios/Documentation/GettingStarted.md

 # Getting Started

-This guide will walk you through how to get up and running with the AEP Swift SDK with only a few lines of code.
+This guide walks through how to get up and running with the AEP Swift SDK with only a few lines of code.

-> If you are an existing ACP SDK customer, check out the [migration document](./Migration/ACP-Migration.md).
+> Existing ACP SDK customers should check out the [migration document](./Migration/ACP-Migration.md).

 ## Set up a Mobile Property